ttuowang/WR/README.md

 # WR

-This is the most up-to-date version of the `WR` package.
+This is the development version of the `WR` package.